 Instead of saying you "managed projects," say you "led projects that resulted in a 15% increase in efficiency and reduced costs by 10%."

 A clean, professional design is how to make a resume more appealing and easier to read.
-Hiring managers often skim applications quickly, so make sure yours is easy to navigate.
+Hiring managers often skim applications quickly, so ensure yours is simple to navigate.

-- Present information in short, concise bullet points rather than long paragraphs.
+• Present your information in brief, direct bullet points rather than big blocks of text.

 Use action verbs that showcase your achievements, like: